-In the above screenshot we can determine the following about Sam:
+In the screenshot below we can determine the following about Sam:

 Sam is enrolled in two different programs: Legal and Employment

-Sam has 2 records of the Employment form, one for each type of program
+Sam has 2 records of the Enrollment form, one for each type of program

 Let's say that Sam has been helped three times (recorded with the Services form, to be covered later): once for Legal Counseling and twice for a Resume Building workshop

 We can also assume that each of those services relate back to only just one program